uber-archive/makisu/README.md

 # Building Makisu

-## Building Makisu Image
+## Building Makisu image

-To build a Docker image that can perform builds:
+To build a Docker image that can perform builds inside a container:
 ```
 make image
 ```